 A: Brandon Valley hockey participation continues to grow and mature.
 More ice time is needed to host practices, games and eventually tournaments to support this growth.
 To continue to function and compete with other teams, our youth need a place to reliably and consistently practice and play games.
-Weather conditions in our area do not allow for the current natural outdoor ice rink in McHardy Park to meet this need.
-It also takes numerous man hours (mostly volunteer) to operate this ice rink.
-In addition, the Scheels Ice Plex in Sioux Falls is operating near 100% capacity WITHOUT including a growing Brandon Valley hockey program.
+Weather conditions in our area do not allow for the current outdoor ice rinks in McHardy Park to meet this need.

 Q: Will the facility be open to the public?

 A: Yes.
 We will continue to include public open skating & open hockey in our weekly schedule.
 A nominal fee would be charged for participants.
 We also plan to offer skate rental, when funding is available for purchasing rental skates.
 In addition, the facility can be rented for business outings, private parties or community events (such as farmers markets, craft fairs, sportmans' expos, farm shows & auto shows).